Note: Applications for Fall 2021 admission are now open. The deadline to apply is June 1, 2021.

 Through Cal State Apply, applicants complete an online application form and upload supplemental materials for review by the Division of Graduate Studies and the department.
 More information about this process is available below.

-The International Relations Masters program begins accepting applications in October starts reviewing them the following February for fall admission in the same year.
-To assure full consideration, applicants should submit materials by March 1st.
+The International Relations Masters program begins accepting applications in October, and starts reviewing them the following February for fall admission in the same year.
+To assure full consideration, applicants should submit materials by June 1, 2020.
 If you miss the deadline, please email the graduate coordinator at firstname.lastname@example.org.

 Admission Criteria—Department of International Relations